A Simultaneous Approach for Training Neural Differential-Algebraic Systems of Equations: Introduction

-In Section \ref{sec:prior_work}, we provide relevant background information on the simultaneous approach for dynamic optimization and neural ODEs/UDEs.
-We introduce the general problem setting that our work addresses (cf. Sec. \ref{sec:problem_setting}) and outline our proposed approach (Sec. \ref{sec:proposed_approach}), which includes the mathematical formalization of the neural ODE + dynamic optimization problem with DAEs, as well as a proposition of an initialization strategy for the NN parameters (e.g., weights and biases).
-In Section \ref{sec:case_studies} the proposed approach is applied to three case studies.
-We close with a discussion of the strengths and limitations of our proposed method, and related recommendations for future work in Sec. \ref{sec:conclusion}.
+In Section \ref{sec:problem_setting}, we provide a general framework for neural DAEs and formulate the training problem which our work addresses.
+We then describe how the simultaneous approach is applied to this problem in Section \ref{sec:proposed_approach}, and present specific steps to make the resulting NLP more tractable.
+Furthermore, we discuss decomposition approaches in Section \ref{sec:decomp} and introduce a sequential method which leverages the simultaneous approach and NLP sensitivities to improve scalability.
+We evaluate the proposed methods on several case studies in Section \ref{sec:case_studies}, including scalability analysis.
+We conclude with a discussion of the strengths and limitations of our proposed methods, and related recommendations for future work in Sec. \ref{sec:conclusion}.